nagyist/edx-platform/docs/en_us/course_authors/source/developing_course/course_components.rst

 Edit a Component
 ********************

-You can edit a component only if the unit that contains it is Private, or if you are editing a new draft of the unit.
-For more information, see :ref:`Public and Private Units`.

-When you can edit the component, the Edit icon and the Display Name appear in the component header:
+To edit a component, click the Edit icon:

 .. image:: ../Images/unit-edit.png
   :alt: Image of a unit with Edit icon circled

-Click the Edit icon.
 Then follow instructions for the type of component you are editing.

+After you edit a component, the changes are not visible to students until you :ref:`publish the unit<Publish a Unit>`.

 =====================================
 Set the Display Name for a Component